mariaedk/mariaedk/README.md

   - accidentally waking up my cat,
   - editing some cute pictures,
   - and ... sleeping, ofc :yawning_face:
-- I am a Computer Science student and +DEVS2BLU student as well.
+- Student of Computer Science and +DEVS2BLU.
 - Constantly thirsty for new knowledge.